 Salary & Benefits

-This is a part-time, exempt position.
+This is a full‐time, exempt position.
 Salaries are competitive with local independent schools.
+A competitive benefits package includes retirement, health insurance, tuition remission, short and long-term disability, and life insurance.

-Interested candidates should submit a cover letter, resume, and tatement of philosophy to:
+Interested candidates should submit a cover letter, resume, and statement of philosophy to:

 Christopher Pannone, Associate Head of School